-means the board established to exercise and oversee the regulatory functions of the Bar Council.
+means the part of the Bar Council established to independently exercise the regulatory functions of the Bar Council.

 Bar Transfer Test

 - (a) is designed to assess whether a person has the professional knowledge (including knowledge of the rules of professional conduct) required in order to practise as a barrister in England and Wales; and - (b) covers subjects not already covered by the education and training of the person concerned, the knowledge of which is essential for such practice.